alfuwu/Hyleus-Vault/People/Monoliths/Alfred set Tonic.md

 As a child of [[Hell]], Alfred frequently wandered away from his household, sneaking into libraries and ritual halls where spell matrices were inscribed into walls and stone.
 He had little interest in the power struggles of demonic courts, preferring instead to trace runes and attempt small-scale spell constructions on scraps of parchment.
 He would frequently ignore the rules set by his parents to do so.

 ### Youth
 Early in Alfred's youth, around age 10, his [[psychoticism]] manifested.
-News of the [[Hell|Hells]]-blessed [[demon]] spread like hellfire throughout the plane, propelling Alfred from a once-in-a-lifetime magical talent to a first-in-history
+News of the [[Hell|Hells]]-blessed [[Demon]] spread like hellfire throughout the plane, propelling Alfred from a once-in-a-lifetime magical talent to a first-in-history

 About when he was 15 years of age, he used his family's mana well to power a transplanar [[Classical Spellcasting|spell matrix]] to send himself to the [[mortal plane]] as a way to escape from his family.
 He brought his younger sister, [[Slyprae set Tonic]] along with him.